johnwargo/circuitpython-sync/readme.md

 Options:

 * `-d` or `--debug` enables debug mode which writes additional information to the console as the module executes
-* `-i` or -`--ignore` instructs the module to ignore the internal files typically found on a CircuitPython device.
+* `-i` or `--ignore` instructs the module to ignore the internal files typically found on a CircuitPython device.

 A CircuitPython device hosts several internal use or housekeeping files that you don't need copied into your local project.
 When you enable ignore mode (by passing the `-i` option on the command line), the module ignores the following when synchronizing files from the CircuitPython device to your local project folder: